AASHO Road Test

 The AASHO Road Test was a series of experiments carried out by the American Association of State Highway and Transportation Officials (AASHTO), to determine how traffic contributed to the deterioration of highway pavements.

 Methodology

-Officially, the Road Test was "...to study the performance of pavement structures of known thickness under moving loads of known magnitude and frequency."
-This study, carried out in the late 1950s in Ottawa, Illinois, is frequently quoted as a primary source of experimental data when vehicle wear to highways is considered, for the purposes of road design, vehicle taxation and costing.
+The AASHO road test was to study the performance of pavement structures of known thickness under moving loads of known magnitude and frequency.
+The study was carried out from August 1956 to November 30, 1960 in Ottawa, Illinois and has been used as a primary source of experimental data when vehicle wear to highways is considered, for the purposes of road design, vehicle taxation, and cost.

 The road test consisted of six two-lane loops along the future alignment of Interstate 80.
 Each lane was subjected to repeated loading by a specific vehicle type and weight.
 The pavement structure within each loop was varied so that the interaction of vehicle loads and pavement structure could be investigated.
 Satellite studies were planned in other parts of the country so that climate and subgrade effects could be investigated, but were never carried out.